juliaanto/escape-room/readme.md

 ## General Information
-The data is loaded from a server that is started with the `npm run start:server` command or `npm run start` to run two applications in parallel.
-Server is available at [localhost:3001](http://localhost:3001).
+The data is loaded from a server, which is run with `npm run start:server` (or `npm run start` to run two applications in parallel).
+The server is available at `localhost:3001`.

 ## Technologies Used